 20. Young Henrys Brewing Company

 Newtown brewery legends Young Henry’s have barely been keeping up with demand since they swung the doors to their brewery open back in 2012.
-Whether they’re sating thirsty locals in their brewery / tasting bar or supplying kegs of their finest to the nation’s best venues, these guys have gone from strength to strength, all on the back of a simple philosophy that beer is there to be enjoyed.
+Whether they’re sating thirsty locals in their PSA: The NSW Government Just Revealed What We Need to Do to Get Pubs Open or supplying kegs of their finest to the nation’s best venues, these guys have gone from strength to strength, all on the back of a simple philosophy that beer is there to be enjoyed.

 Address: 76 Wilford Street, Newtown NSW, 2042